Down-set thresholds: Abstract

 \section{Abstract}

 We elucidate the relationship between the threshold and the expectation-threshold of a down-set.
-Qualitatively, our main result demonstrates that there exist down-sets with polynomial gaps between their thresholds and expectation-thresholds; in particular, the logarithmic gap predictions of Kahn--Kalai and Talagrand about up-sets do not apply to down-sets.
-Quantitatively, we show that any collection $\cG$ of graphs on $[n]$ that covers the family of all triangle-free graphs on $[n]$ satisfies the inequality $\sum_{G \in \cG} \exp(-\delta e(G^c) / \sqrt{n}) < 1/2$ for some universal $\delta > 0$, and this is essentially best possible.
+Qualitatively, our main result demonstrates that there exist down-sets with polynomial gaps between their thresholds and expectation-thresholds; in particular, the logarithmic gap predictions of Kahn--Kalai and Talagrand (recently proved by Park--Pham and Frankston--Kahn--Narayanan--Park) about up-sets do not apply to down-sets.
+Quantitatively, we show that any collection $\cG$ of graphs on $[n]$ that covers the family of all triangle-free graphs on $[n]$ satisfies the inequality $\sum_{G \in \cG} \exp(-\delta e(G^c) / \sqrt{n}) < 1/2$ for some universal $\delta > 0$, and this is essentially best-possible.